UnbelievableLion/LinuxSound/Sampled/PulseAudio/AsynchronousAPI.md

 // This callback gets called when our context changes state.
 We really only
-// care about when its ready or if it has failed void state_cb(pa_context *c, void *userdata) {
+// care about when it's ready or if it has failed void state_cb(pa_context *c, void *userdata) {
   pa_context_state_t state;
   int *pa_ready = userdata;

-  printf(State changed\n);
+  printf("State changed\n");
   state = pa_context_get_state(c);
   switch  (state) {
     // There are just here for reference